-There are 20 km of marked hiking trails in Tiilikkajärvi National Park.
+There are 27 km of marked hiking trails in Tiilikkajärvi National Park.
 Beside hiking, Tiilikkajärvi’s nature can be admired by canoeing, skiing or snow shoeing.
 The trails are not maintained during winter.

 In the national park, you can also get to know the history of the area.
 The park’s lovely lakeshore includes a beautiful beach called Venäjänhiekka (Russian sand).
 The name is related to the year 1595 Treaty of Teusina, which divided Sweden and Russia.
 An older border stone in Lake Tiilikkajärvi still bears a crown and a cross symbolising these two countries.